Steroids can save lives of patients with severe covid-19, earning WHO endorsement

 The WHO review concluded corticosteroids reduced deaths in critically ill patients by 20 percent — a drop from 2 deaths per 5 patients to 1 in 3.
 It found that another steroid, hydrocortisone, had benefits on par with those of dexamethasone.

-“Corticosteroids are the only treatment that has been conclusively demonstrated to reduce mortality in patients with covid-19,” said Jonathan Sterne, an author of the meta-analysis and an expert in medical statistics at Great Britain’s University of Bristol.
+“Corticosteroids are the only treatment that has been conclusively demonstrated to reduce mortality in patients with covid-19,” said Jonathan Sterne, an author of the meta-analysis and an expert in medical statistics at Britain’s University of Bristol.

 “These results strengthen the evidence that doctors should treat critically ill covid-19 patients with corticosteroids, unless there is a strong reason not to do so based on the circumstances of the individual patients,” he said.